cea-hpc/phobos/doc/design/deletion_and_versioning.md

 identified by a number called __version__ number.
 This number is a strictly positive integer which is incremented each time a new version of the object is pushed.
 The highest this number is, the most recent the version is.
-The value _0_ is not allowed and booked for asking the latest existing __version__ with GET and GETMD calls.
+The value _0_ is not allowed and reserved for querying the latest existing __version__ with GET and GETMD calls.
-,

 #### Object creation
 A new object is pushed with a __version__ number set to _1_.